 1. Find a reliable Access Point provider

-You will need to choose a reliable Access Point provider to receive compliant e-invoices.
-Some of the most reputable providers include Storecove, which is now part of BCP in the pilot project.
-They provide a complete e-invoicing solution for businesses and government agencies in the USA and interoperability with other e-invoicing networks worldwide.
+Thus, the first step to sending compliant e-invoices in the United States is choosing a reliable Access Point provider.
+Some of the most reputable providers include Storecove, which was part of BCP in the pilot project.
+Storecove provides a complete e-invoicing solution for businesses and government agencies in the USA and interoperability with other e-invoicing networks worldwide.

 2. Register on the network

-Once you have chosen a provider, you will need to register on the network and provide your business details.
+Once you have chosen an access point provider, you will need to register on the network and provide your business details.
 This will typically include your company name and address and your contact details.

 3. Connect to the network